mnemonikr/libsla/README.md

 assert_eq!(native_disassembly.instruction.body, "RBP");
 ```

-Disassemble bytes into pcode instructions for program modeling.
+Disassemble bytes into pcode instructions.
+Pcode instructions can be used for program modeling.

 ```rust
 let sleigh = GhidraSleigh::builder()